eerimoq/pumbaa/docs/library-reference/standard/select.rst

    .. method:: poll([timeout])

-      Polls the set of registered channels, and returns a possibly-empty list containing (channel, event) 2-tuples for the descriptors that have events or errors to report.
+      Polls the set of registered channels, and returns a possibly-empty list containing ``(channel, event)`` 2-tuples for the descriptors that have events or errors to report.
 An empty list indicates that the call timed out and no channel had any events to report.
 If `timeout` is given, it specifies the length of time in milliseconds which the system will wait for events before returning.
-If `timeout` is omitted, negative, or None, the call will block until there is an event for this poll object.
+If `timeout` is omitted, negative, or ``None``, the call will block until there is an event for this poll object.

 .. data:: select.POLLIN